The Australian War Memorial

 The Project

 The Australian War Memorial is Australia’s national memorial, museum and shrine dedicated to all Australians who have died in national service.
-It is also a collection of objects and art, that tell the stories of the people who have served in the Australian armed forces.
+It houses the museums and galleries showing the collection of objects and art, that tell the stories of the people who have served in the Australian armed forces.

 The Film